 Alleyscape & Breezeway Project

 So…why alleyways?
 Over the years, many projects have been undertaken in the downtown area to improve the economic vitality and the pedestrian experience.
 Recently within the city as well as across the country, downtown alleys have been identified as potential areas to further develop multi-modal transportation as well as provide new business opportunities for downtown properties.
 In the core of downtown Longmont, the majority of the parking areas are located in the blocks east and west of Main Street – often making the back door the first impression visitors have as they walk through the alleys and breezeways to reach Main Street.
-The alleys currently exist as utilitarian corridors with over head electric lines, visible trash receptacles and access for delivery vehicles.
-The breezeways currently have overhead structures and landscaping that hinder gathering.
+The alleys existed as utilitarian corridors with over head electric lines, visible trash receptacles and access for delivery vehicles.
+The breezeways had overhead structures and landscaping that hindered gathering.
 These areas create an inadvertent barrier for customers to reach Main Street as well as the cross neighborhood pedestrian traffic.

 To address these issues the City of Longmont, in coordination with the Longmont Downtown Development Authority (LDDA) underwent a Capital Improvement Project to improve the downtown alleys and breezeways.
 The project focused on the six alley segments located between 3rd Avenue and 6th Avenue on the east and west side of Main Street.
 The project addressed drainage issues, utilities, alley pavement within the 20 feet wide alley right-of-way, trash enclosures and created a sense of place and identify for Downtown.